shivam-0105/realtime-data-streaming-pipeline/README.md

-# Realtime Data Streaming | End-to-End Data Engineering Project
+# Realtime Data Streaming Pipeline

 ## Introduction
 This project employs a multifaceted technological stack to establish an end-to-end data processing pipeline.
 The workflow commences by fetching data from the `randomuser.me` API to generate synthetic user data.
 This raw data is subsequently channeled through **Apache Airflow** for data orchestration and storage in a **PostgreSQL** database.